Particular/ServiceControl.Connector.MassTransit/Container-README.md

 # Particular Software ServiceControl MassTransit connector

 An extension to [ServiceControl](https://docs.particular.net/servicecontrol) that adds support for processing [MassTransit](https://masstransit.io/) failures with the [Particular Platform](https://particular.net/service-platform).
-This extension makes all the recoverability feature for managing message processing failures; like (group) retrying, message editing and failed message inspection; available to the MassTransit community.
+This extension makes all the recoverability features for managing message processing failures; like (group) retrying, message editing and failed message inspection; available to the MassTransit community.

 ## How to use this image